 This evergreen scrambler is water wise and is happy planted in the sun or semi shade.
 The fragrant white/pink flowers occur in spring and attract butterflies.
 This plant attracts birds - insect and nectar eaters and is also used for nesting sites.
 Plant it against a trellis on the patio where you will enjoy the fragrant flowers.
 It is ideal for small gardens to create a screen and is happy to be in a pot, but do provide lots of compost.
 It is used magically as a love charm.
 Mystically the dried flowers are used in love sachets, to attract wealth and encourage prophetic dreams.
 Fresh flowers are smelled to induce sleep.
 It is a larval host to the Cambridge Blue butterfly and 6 species of moths.
 The Hawk moths pollinate the flowers.
-Margaret Roberts suggests planting it up a twirley dryer to create a shady, sweetly scented spot to sit.
-She also suggests that the dried flowers make an excellent digestive tea.
-The flowers are also used in a bath vinegar.
+Margaret Roberts suggested planting it up a twirley dryer to create a shady, sweetly scented spot to sit.
+She also suggested that the dried flowers make an excellent digestive tea.
+The flowers are also used in a vinegar bath.
 They are pushed into a bottle of vinegar and left in the sun for a week.
 It is then strained and 1 cup is added to bath water or used as a hair rinse.
 They also make a lovely pot-pourri.
 The name is derived from the Persian yasmin = a fragrant shrub.

 This interesting,evergreen ground cover grows to about 2m, clambering up trees in our forests.
 It is frost resistant and very fast growing.
 It will grow in either sun or semi-shade.
 The little white flowers open in Autumn.
 It attracts birds and can be used for containers.
 This asparagus thrives in dry shade so is perfect for a water wise garden.
 The thorns on the stems are sharp so it can be used as a thorny barrier.
 The name is derived from the Greek asparagos=shoot or sprout.